Municipal Utility in Franklin County, KY, to Provide Solar Power Option to Rate Payers Through Community Solar Project

 This Community Solar project will allow individuals, businesses, or organizations to buy or subscribe to a "share" of the community solar array.

-Solar Energy Solutions is thrilled to have been chosen for this project and that Frankfort Plant Board is providing its customers a new way to access solar power,”FRANFORT, KENTUCKY, UNITED STATES, May 11, 2023/EINPresswire.com/ -- On May 1, 2023, Solar Energy Solutions (SES) started construction on the first installation phase of a multi-phase Community Solar project installation for Frankfort Plant Board (FPB).
+Solar Energy Solutions is thrilled to have been chosen for this project and that Frankfort Plant Board is providing its customers a new way to access solar power.”FRANKFORT, KY, UNITED STATES, May 13, 2023/EINPresswire.com/ -- On May 1, 2023, Solar Energy Solutions (SES) started construction on the first installation phase of a multi-phase Community Solar project installation for Frankfort Plant Board (FPB).

 — Jeffrey Nazarko, vice president of sales & marketing at SES

 This Community Solar project will allow individuals, businesses, or organizations to buy or subscribe to a "share" of the community solar array.
 In this project phase, Solar Energy Solutions will install a grid-tied 187 kW ground-mounted solar array that will generate more than 235,000 kWh in the first year.
-This means that in that time, the system will generate nearly 6,500,000 kWh of electricity, enough to offset the electrical usage of over 890 homes annually.
+This means that over 30 years, the system will generate nearly 6,500,000 kWh of electricity, enough to offset the electrical usage of over 890 homes annually.

 Over the 30-year energy output warranty, this system will keep the equivalent of 4,595 metric tons of CO2 out of the environment.
 To put that into perspective, it is the equivalent of the CO2 emissions produced by driving an average car from New York to Los Angeles about 4,200 times.